 Getting a business credit card with bad credit may be challenging but it’s not impossible.
 There are several business credit cards for bad credit you may qualify for that will help you steadily build credit.

-Capital One Spark Classic for Business: Best for average credit
+Capital One Spark 1% Classic: Best for average credit

-Why we picked it: The Capital One® Spark® Classic for Business is designed for people who have fair credit scores and want to work their way up to the good or excellent credit score range.
-This card allows you to build credit while earning unlimited 1% cash back on purchases.
+Why we picked it: The Capital One Spark 1% Classic Card* is designed for people who have fair credit scores and want to work their way up to the good or excellent credit score range.
+This card allows you to build credit while earning unlimited 1 percent cash back on purchases.
 There are no rewards tiers or rotating bonus categories to worry about and rewards don’t expire as long as your account is open and in good standing.
 In addition to unlimited cash back rewards, you’ll pay no annual fee, and you can take advantage of helpful features, such as year-end summaries and downloadable purchase records.

 - No annual fee

-- No limit on cash you can earn, and it doesn’t expire
+- No limit or expiration on cash you can earn

-- Can’t transfer rewards to other loyalty programs
+- Cannot transfer rewards to other loyalty programs

-Secured Sable One Credit Card: Best for no credit history
+Secured Sable One Credit Card: Best for upgrading to unsecured card

 - No annual fee